 As described in Deliverable 1.1, the selection of a Supercritical Partial Cooling cycle with Intercooling and Reheating lead to defining the process parameters values.
-Such a cycle requires two heat exchangers comprising a high pressure and a low pressure section.
-The process parameters are shown hereunder.
+Such a cycle requires two heat exchangers comprising both high- and low-pressure related sections.
+For the sake of clarity, the process parameters are shown below in Figure 4.